The ADU Investor Playbook: From Feasibility to First Rent Check

 Accessory dwelling units — ADUs — are one of the fastest, lowest-risk ways to force appreciation on a property you already own.
 No new closing costs.
 No second mortgage qualification.
 Just a construction project on dirt you've already paid for.

-But here's the thing: most investors skip the feasibility step and go straight to Pinterest.
+But most investors skip the feasibility step and go straight to design.
 That's how you end up $163,000 deep with a detached studio that your city won't issue a certificate of occupancy for.
-Don't be that investor.

 The Feasibility Filter